taskscape/RESTAPIGateway/readme.md

 ### Table Authorization

-The `tablesettings.json` file defines permissions for database tables, specifying which actions are allowed for each table and who has access based on user roles and individual users.
-This setup allows for granular control over data access at the table level.
+The `tablesettings.json` file defines permissions for database tables and stored procedures, specifying which actions are allowed for each table and procedure and who has access based on user roles and individual users.
+This setup allows for granular control over data access at both the table and procedure levels.

 **Note** This file is required to run the service.

 #### Structure of `tablesettings.json`

-The configuration file is structured under the `Database` key, containing `Tables` section where each table's access settings can be defined in detail.
+The configuration file is structured under the `Database` key, containing `Tables` and `Procedures` sections where access settings can be defined in detail.

+### **Tables Section**
 Each table entry supports defining actions: `select`, `insert`, `update`, and `delete`, along with access specifications for each action.

-#### **Default Permissions**
+#### **Default Permissions for Tables**

-The **Default Permissions** can be specified by using `*` (asterisk) instead of a tablename.
+The **Default Permissions** can be specified using `*` (asterisk) instead of a table name.
 This will define global permissions that apply to all tables that are **not** explicitly specified in the `Tables` section.
 Permissions are specified for the actions `select`, `insert`, `update`, and `delete`.

 **Example:**